farzanaa99/RideMatch/README.md

 # RideMatch

-A FastAPI-based ride-matching backend for managing ride requests, driver assignment, queue processing, retries, and state validation.
+RideMatch is a FastAPI-based ride dispatch backend that models ride request intake, driver matching, queue processing, retries, and lifecycle state management.
+The project is structured around API, service, repository, and engine layers to keep business logic, matching behavior, and workflow processing separated and easier to reason about.

-## What it does
+## Architecture
-- accepts ride requests from riders
-- evaluates available drivers using a matching workflow
-- assigns rides based on driver availability and queue priority
-- tracks ride lifecycle states from request to completion or retry
-- retries failed or unmatched rides with backoff
-- emits domain events for operational metrics and async processing
+The system is organized into distinct layers for request handling, business logic, persistence, and matching behavior.
+Ride lifecycle rules are centralized in the state machine, while background worker processing coordinates retries and dispatch work asynchronously.

 ## Tech stack
 - Python